JMRI: Lights Documentation

 - Transition Time:

-- Number of fast minutes to go from 0% to 100% intensity.
+- Number of Fast Clock minutes to go from 0% to 100% intensity.
 A value of zero will cause the device to change from one intensity to new intensity as fast as the device is able to do so.